jfpalchak/ParkLookupApi.Solution/README.md

 ### Using Swagger Documentation
 To explore the ParkLookup Api with NSwag, launch the project using `dotnet run` with the Terminal or Powershell, and input the following URL into your browser: `http://localhost:5000/swagger`

-### Authentication, Authorization, and Using the JSON Web Token
+### Registering an Account and Using the JSON Web Token
 In order to be authorized to use the `POST`, `PUT`, and `DELETE` functionality of the API, please authenticate yourself through Postman:

 #### Registration